 Backup

 Click Backup to save a copy of your current settings.
 It is recommended to back up your settings before changing configurations or upgrading firmware.

-Backup
+Backup Backup

 Restore

 Restore saved settings from a file.

-File: Browse Restore Image: Comparison of the second seco
+File: Browse Restore

 Choose the corresponding operation according to your need: